wp-plugins/healcode-mindbody-widget/readme.txt

 = HealCode MINDOBDY Widget is not working properly. =

 Please check the WordPress version you are using.
 Make sure it meets the minimum version recommended by us.
-Make sure all files of the `healcode_mb_widget` plugin are uploaded to the folder `wp-content/plugins/`
+Make sure all files of the `healcode_mindbody_widget` plugin are uploaded to the folder `wp-content/plugins/`

 Also, if you have updated the Widget Title for any Widget shortcodes, you will need to re-add the shortcode to your page, post, or WordPress widget.
 This is because changing the Widget Title changes the shortcode itself.